TheJessieKirk/jam_age_of_empires_iii/README.md

   * The Hussars that arrive to save the fort from the Ottoman artillery are now Guard Hussars, rather than Imperial Hussars (as this would be anachronistic).
   * Removed unnecessary Rebellions from the forbidden technologies list.

+* In **PIRATES!**:
+  * The Caravel that is burnt by a Fire Ship at the start of the scenario is now a Galley.
+  * All Caravels that arrive from Malta are now Galleys.
+  * One of the deployed armies from Malta now consists of Haruebusiers instead of Hoop Throwers.

 ### Blood, Ice and Steel - Act 2
 * Your **Surgeons** have British dialogue as opposed to being silent.